Buying A Home: How to Make the Process Easier for You

 By Rhonda Miller

-Can't wait to buy your dream home?
-Perhaps, you now have an idea as to what appliances and interior design you're going to have for the place you'll call your own.
-But buying a home is not that simple.
-Because it is one of the biggest investments you'll ever make, you have to carefully consider every factor before you can finally purchase your new home.
+Are you eager to buy your dream home?
+After months of dreaming, you have a good idea as to what appliances and interior design feature you're going to have in the home you will call your own.
+Unfortunately, buying a home isn't that simple.
+Because it is the biggest investment you will ever make, you have to carefully consider every factor before you can finally purchase your new home.

-Planning is necessary in every decision-making, especially when purchasing a home.
+Planning is necessary in every time you have to make a decision, especially when purchasing a home.
 You'll encounter more problems if you don't plan well enough.
-To avoid major kinks when buying a new home, here are some tips that can help you with your planning.
+To avoid major problems and obstacles when buying a new home, here are some tips that can help you with your planning.

-1. Figure out what you want for your home.
+Figure out what you want for your home

 Why do you want to own a new home?
+What problem will owning your own home solve?
+What need will it satisfy?
 You have to know that.
 No matter what your answer is, you should know something about the real estate market conditions so that you can clearly define your goals.

 Once you have determined your purpose for purchasing a home, select the home that you want to buy.
 This will help you compute the costs of owning one and determine the budget for it.

 View as many homes as possible, either by visiting properties personally or by browsing the Web.
-Check and compare prices so that you can narrow down your choices.
-Also, take tours and gather information about the neighborhood.
+Don't limit yourself to just a couple of possibilities.
+If you want your dream home, check out as many as is reasonable.
+Broaden your list of possibilities, so you can "drill down" to the perfect choice.
+While you're doing that, compare house prices in order to help you narrow down your choices.
+Also, take tours and gather information about their respective neighborhoods.

-To be able to secure a home mortgage loan with small or no down payment, you need to have a good credit standing.
-That means making sure that all your financial obligations -- rental fee, credit card bill, car loan, and other debts -- are paid in full and without delay.
+To be able to secure a home mortgage loan with a special low down payment, you need to have a good credit rating.
+That means making sure that all your current financial obligations -- rents, credit card bills, car loans, and other debts -- are paid in full and on time.

-But what if your credit standing is far from perfect?
-You can still get a mortgage loan even if you have a bad credit history.
-However, be ready to pay higher interest rates and down payment.
+What if your credit history is far from perfect?
+Are you doomed to never being able to buy a home?
+Fortunately, the answer to that question is: No. You can still get a mortgage loan even if you have a bad credit history.
+However, you will be required to pay higher interest rates, monthly payments and down payments.

 Buying a home is not a simple process, but you can make it a lot easier with enough planning and preparation.
-As a result, you can finally get that home you've been dreaming of.
+By making that effort, you should be able to finally get that home that you've been dreaming of.

 Seek and Learn